 Register via the web at myu.umn.edu or go to the University's One Stop Student Services Center in 333 Robert H. Bruininks Hall on the East Bank Campus to register in person.
 Students having difficulty with self-registration should contact the registration help-line at 612.624.1111 (M-F 8:00-4:00) or email helpingu@umn.edu.
-You may also contact your Program Coordinator or the School of Public Health Office of Admissions and Student Resources at 612.626.3500.
+You may also contact your Program Coordinator or the School of Public Health Student Services Center at 612.626.3500.
 Please note the following when registering: